Claymation Easter: Plot

-The Easter Race is held at a large amphitheater, and Wilshire manages to enter by citing the lack of a written law saying that only rabbits are allowed to compete.
+The Easter Race is held at a large stadium, where Wilshire discovers no rule limiting the competition to rabbits and thus threatens to call the ACLU; organizers, fearing a lawsuit, let Wilshire participate.
 Meanwhile, Spike and the Easter Bunny are suspended over the shark tank until the shark jumps up and swallows the two rabbits whole.
 They find Vince, alive and well, playing solitaire.

 Phase One of the Easter Race begins and involves hatching an Easter Egg.
 Wilshire sits on his egg like the other contestants, but grows impatient with the recalcitrant chick.
 He uses a bomb to force the egg open, taking out a couple of rivals.
 The crowd boos at Wilshire's victory.

 In the shark's belly, Vince suggests building a fire like in Pinocchio as a way of getting out, but Spike points out the excess of stomach acid would be dangerous if lit.
-Spike soon gets an idea to give the shark an upset stomach by singing "Release Me", which is enough for the shark to start sobbing and crying.
+Spike soon gets an idea to give the shark an upset stomach by singing "Release Me", which causes the shark to start sobbing and crying.

 Wilshire makes it to Phase Two of the Easter Race, which involves delivering eggs to cardboard cutouts of children.
-While the other rabbits start up their mopeds, Wilshire uses a modified lowrider with mechanical arms and legs, crushing any competitors that get in the way and injuring others.
+While the other rabbits start up their mopeds, Wilshire uses a modified lowrider (unveiled to the song of the same name) with mechanical arms and legs, crushing any competitors that get in the way and injuring others.
 Wilshire wins again only because he is the last contestant left standing, much to the dismay of the crowd.

 The Third and Final Phase of the Easter Race involves Freeway Crossing on a fake freeway.
-When Wilshire takes a step, he is surprised to see that nothing happens.
-He ecstatically breaks into a victory dance, enduring massive booing from the crowd.
-However, before Wilshire can enter the coronation throne, the shark, moved by Spike's singing, spits out the three animals up into the air, sending them right into the amphitheater, and the Easter Bunny lands on the throne.
-Noticing this, Wilshire, denying any wrongdoing, inadvertently steps on the fake freeway and gets run over by a truck.
+Unlike during his transition, no cars arrive when Wilshire steps into the road, and with no remaining competitors, he easily crosses to victory.
+He ecstatically breaks into a vulgar victory dance, enduring massive booing from the crowd.
+As Wilshire gestures crudely, the shark, moved by Spike's singing, spits out the three animals up into the air, sending them right into the amphitheater, and the Easter Bunny lands on the throne before Wilshire can sit down.
+Wilshire, attempting to disclaim wrongdoing, backs into the fake freeway and is immediately run over by a truck.
 Spike leads the crowd in a rendition of the Hallelujah chorus as the Easter Bunny wishes everyone a Happy Easter.